-To celebrate Mardi Gras, we are hosting a weekend retreat for anyone who identifies as LGBTQI+, as well as anyone who is supportive of and celebrates gender and sexuality diversity.
+To celebrate Mardi Gras and World Pride, we are hosting a weekend retreat for anyone who identifies as LGBTQI+, as well as anyone who is supportive of and celebrates gender and sexuality diversity.

-The retreat will introduce meditation and Buddhist teachings and is an excellent way for those who are completely new to meditation or more experienced meditators wanting to spend a whole weekend in supportive conditions, with like-minded people, away from the distraction of everyday life.
+The retreat is suited to those who are completely new to meditation or more experienced meditators wanting to spend a whole weekend in supportive conditions, with like-minded people, away from the distraction of everyday life.

 We teach two Buddhist meditation practices: Mindfulness of Breathing, for developing awareness, integration and clarity of mind; and Mettā Bhāvanā (“development of loving kindness”), which brings about a gentle but radical transformation of our emotional world.
 We will help you to set up in good posture and give a fully led practice, so there is no need for any previous experience.

-As well as time for practice and discussion with like-minded friends, there will also be plenty of time to relax and explore the beautiful bushland.
+As well as time for practice and discussion, there will also be plenty of time to relax and explore the beautiful bushland.

 No, the retreat is suitable for everyone, and makes an excellent first retreat for people who are new to meditation and Buddhism.

 The retreat cost covers the full cost of the retreat, including all food.

 The retreat will begin with dinner on the Friday evening at 6:30pm.
 You are welcome to arrive any time from 5pm.
 It is normally not advisable to plan to arrive later than this.
 If you think you might need to, please contact us before booking.

 We will finish on the Sunday afternoon, around 3pm.